gurmeetsaran/sqltesting/README.md

 The library supports flexible ways to configure your tests:

-1. **All Config in Decorator**: Define all mock tables and result class in the `@sql_test` decorator, with only query and execution_database in TestCase.
+1. **All Config in Decorator**: Define all mock tables and result class in the `@sql_test` decorator, with only query and default_namespace in TestCase.
 2. **All Config in TestCase**: Use an empty `@sql_test()` decorator and define everything in the TestCase return value.
 3. **Mix and Match**: Specify some parameters in the decorator and others in the TestCase.
 4. **Per-Test Database Adapters**: Specify which adapter to use for specific tests.